modm-io/modm/src/modm/platform/uart/cortex/module.md

     You must provide the CPU/HCLK frequency of your target, so that OpenOCD can correctly set the prescaler for the asynchronous SWO output.

-When using the `modm:build:scons` module, you can also use the convenience wrapper, which logs to a temporary file and displays it's contents on the terminal
+When using the `modm:build:scons` or `modm:build:make` modules, you can also use the convenience wrapper, which logs to a temporary file and displays its contents on the terminal:

 ```
  $ scons log-itm fcpu=64000000